A Virtual Reality-based Training and Assessment System for Bridge Inspectors with an Assistant Drone: The Training and Assessment System

 where $\omega_p$ is the gain coefficient for on-path and $\omega_s$ is the loss coefficient for speeding.
 The range of $P_C$ in TASBID is [-100,100].
-The maximum score occurs if the drone is always on-path and never speeding in all tasks (e.g., $P_p=1$ and $P_s=0$).
-The minimum score occurs when the drone is never on-path and always flying at its maximum speed (e.g., $P_p=0$ and $P_s=v_{\text{max}}/\bar{v}$).
-The maximum speed of the drone in TASBID is $30$mph and the speed limit for inspection is $10$mph.
-Therefore, $\omega_p$ and $\omega_s$ are set to 25 and -25/3, respectively.
+The maximum score occurs if the drone is always on-path and never speeding in all tasks.
+The minimum score occurs when the drone is never on-path and always flying at its maximum speed.
+The maximum speed of the drone in TASBID is $30$ mph and the speed limit for inspection is $10$ mph.
+Therefore, $\omega_p$ and $\omega_s$ are set to be 25 and -25/3, respectively.

-The trainee's ability to finish the inspection timely is term time {\it efficiency}.
+The trainee's ability to finish the inspection with fewer resources and less waste is termed time {\it efficiency}.
+It is selected as a training performance metric for encouraging inspectors to keep the inspection cost-effective.
 Multiple critical values are defined with respect to the time efficiency of trainees. $\underline{\tau}$ defines the cut-off point of the inspection time for receiving the highest score and $\bar{\tau}$ is the maximum allowable flight time for the drone.
 The battery drains if the inspection would go beyond $\bar{\tau}$.
 Let $X_b$ be a binary variable indicating if the drone fails to return to the ground team due to running out of power. $X_b$ equals one if $N/f>\bar{\tau}$, and zero otherwise.
 Accordingly, The score of time efficiency, $P_E$, is calculated as: